 Autoruns app got the most elaborate knowledge of apps and codes that autostarts themselves.
 It effortlessly displays what apps and tools run when you log in to the PC or boot it up.
 That’s not all!

-Some extra-smart apps link themselves to other built-in apps like Windows Media Player, Microsoft Edge, Internet Explorer, File Explorer, etc. When you run any built-in app, linked apps run silently in the background, consuming space on the PC memory or RAM.
+Some extra-smart apps link themselves to other built-in apps like Windows Media Player, Microsoft Edge, File Explorer, etc. When you run any built-in app, linked apps run silently in the background, consuming space on the PC memory or RAM.
 The Autorun app can show these silent and secretly running apps too.

 Other autostart utilities are just novice apps when you compare them with Autoruns.
 It can even show startups, set to run automatically, and other background apps like toolbars, Explorer shell extensions, Winlogon notifications, browser helper objects, auto-start services, and many more.